 Car Hire

 There is plenty of choice here but it’s expensive to hire a car in Iceland.
-In Febuary 2017 we used Sadcars [really!] as they were the cheapest we could find.
-They are based near Keflavik airport and picked us up from the arrival hall.
 In the winter months your car will be fiitted with studded tyres.
-Our four wheel drive car was great and, given the heavy snow that fell over the next few days, we were grateful that it was so reliable.
-I recently used Blue Car Rental and they were great.
+Most recently I have used Blue Car Rental and they were great, and my friends have had good experiences with them too.
 They have an office in Reykjavik on the harbour arm near Fly Over Iceland and another office at the airport.
-I have also heard good reports about Lotus Car Hire but I have not tried them out myself.
+I have also had good reports about Lotus Car Hire too.

 Money